jayteelan/tutorials/django/readme.md

 | One-to-one   | [OneToOneField](https://docs.djangoproject.com/en/3.2/ref/models/fields/#onetoonefield "further documentation")     | `OneToOneField(to, on_delete, parent_link=False)` |

 The `to` argument in each of the above cases is the positional argument, or the other class/field in the relationship.

+Model classes can also include custom methods, such as `Question.was_published_recently(self)`.

+Finally, each class has a `__str__(self)` method, which allows Django to return a human-readable representation of the object when it's later called in the shell or admin page (this will be explained further in a later step).

 ### Install the models and run a migration